 In December of 2000, Time magazine named Willis one of six “spiritual innovators for the new millennium.”
 In 2003, she was a recipient of Wesleyan University’s Binswanger Prize for Excellence in Teaching.
 Newsweek magazine’s “Spirituality in America” issue in 2005 included a profile of Willis.
 In its May 2007 edition, Ebony magazine named Willis one of its “Power 150” most influential African Americans.

-Jan is currently Professor of Religion Emerita at Wesleyan University in Middletown, CT, and Visiting Professor of Religion at Agnes Scott College in Decatur, GA.
+Jan is currently Professor of Religion Emerita at Wesleyan University in Middletown, CT.
 She is the author of numerous essays and books, including The Diamond Light: An Introduction to Tibetan Buddhist Meditation; On Knowing Reality: The Tattvartha Chapter of Asanga's Bodhisattvabhumi; Dreaming Me: Black, Baptist and Buddhist; and Dharma Matters: Women, Race and Tantra.
 To learn more, please visit her website: janwillis.org